 Final Thoughts

-Making use of firewood is something that is relatively easy to do, but it will take some planning and some work to pull off.
+Making use of firewood is relatively easy to do, but it will take some planning and some work to pull off.
 Make sure that you get the proper stack and that you effectively and carefully stack your wood so that it will last throughout the winter.

 With all of these tools in hand, you can keep your home nice and toasty throughout the coldest months of the year.